openedx/xblocks-contrib/README.rst

 ``django-admin makemessages`` (`makemessages documentation <https://docs.djangoproject.com/en/5.1/topics/i18n/translation/#message-files>`_), this is why you will not see a ``django-partial.po`` file.

+You will need to have `edx-i18n-tools` that you can get by:

+    $ make requirements

 3. Create language specific translations
 ----------------------------------------